knpuniversity/ansible/knpu/ansistrano/ansistrano-stages-shared.md

 ## Creating parameters.yml

-Google "Symfony deployment basics": you should find [Symfony's deployment article](https://symfony.com/doc/current/deployment.html).
+Google for "Symfony deployment basics": you should find [Symfony's deployment article](https://symfony.com/doc/current/deployment.html).
 It lists the basic things you need to do when deploying a Symfony application, like upload the code, install vendor dependencies and create your `app/config/parameters.yml`